John Simpson (architect)

-John Simpson (born 9 November 1954), is a British New Classical architect.
+John Simpson RIBA (born 9 November 1954), is a British architect, designer and urban planner working in the Classical Tradition.

 Education and career

+Simpson attended The Bartlett School of Architecture at University College London, United Kingdom.
+He is Principal of John Simpson Architects, based in London, and a visiting professor at the School of Architecture at Cambridge University.

 Simpson is a member of the Royal Institute of British Architects.
 Simpson is part of the New Classical Architecture movement of contemporary architects designing in classical styles.
 A profile of Simpson's design for his own house featured on the Sky Arts programme The Art of Architecture in 2019.